Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- Torkelson has 122 hits to go with a slugging percentage of .450, both of which lead Detroit hitters this season.
+- Torkelson leads Detroit with 123 hits and a team-best slugging percentage of .449.

-- Torkelson has picked up a hit in 81 of 139 games this season, with multiple hits 32 times.
+- Torkelson has picked up a hit in 58.6% of his 140 games this season, with more than one hit in 22.9% of them.

-- Torkelson has an RBI in 52 of 139 games this season, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Torkelson has picked up an RBI in 37.1% of his games this year, with more than one RBI in 11.4% of his games.
+He has also plated three or more runs in five contests.

+- He has scored in 44.3% of his games this year, with two or more runs scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.